 A NULL pointer dereference in the function _TIFFmemcmp at tif_unix.c (called from TIFFWriteDirectoryTagTransferfunction) in LibTIFF 4.0.9 allows an attacker to cause a denial-of-service through a crafted tiff file.
 This vulnerability can be triggered by the executable tiffcp.

-A flaw was found in libtiff.
-Due to a memory allocation failure in tif_read.c, a crafted TIFF file can lead to an abort, resulting in denial of service.
+In LibTIFF, there is a memory malloc failure in tif_pixarlog.c.
+A crafted TIFF document can lead to an abort, resulting in a remote denial of service attack.